nmathgithub/nmathgithub/README.md

 Conference Papers
 An Algorithm to Reverse the Generalized Factorials Process http://sections.maa.org/okar/papers/2019/Mathur.pdf

-III.
+# III.
+Other Interests

 Music

 - I have been playing the violin for about 14 years and have participated in high school & university orchestras, youth symphonies, church concerts, and musicals.
 In undergraduate, I minored in music and became interested in music theory and music history.

-IV.
 Cricket Blog

 I run a cricket blog/website at https://brokencricketdreams.com/.